Sea Bass vs Chilean Sea Bass – Is There A Difference?

-Sea bass and Chilean sea bass swim in the same waters and share the name sea bass.
+Sea bass and Chilean sea bass swim in the same waters and share part of the name.
 This causes many people to wonder if there’s a difference between the two.
 Let’s answer, is there a difference between Chilean sea bass and sea bass?

 Chilean sea bass and sea bass are a different species of fish.
-Chilean sea bass and common sea bass like white seabass, black sea bass and European sea bass are from different families.
-Chilean sea bass grow longer, weigh more, swim deeper and live longer than sea bass.
+Chilean sea bass have two lateral lines other sea bass don’t have.
+They grow longer, weigh more, swim deeper and live longer than others.

 This article will do a side-by-side comparison of their tastes, textures, nutrients, costs, cooking methods, mercury levels and whether one can substitute for the other in recipes.
 In addition, I’ll compare their habitats, size, weight and how to tell them apart.